geo-python/site/source/lessons/L1/slack-usage.rst

 When entering to our Slack Team you should see something like following where you have:

  - all channels listed on the left panel
- - on the right you have the selected channel (1-lesson) where you can start discussing about the contents of the lesson (lesson 1 in this case)
+ - on the right you have the selected channel where you can start discussing about the topics for that week:

 .. figure:: img/slack-basic-view.png
    :alt: Basic view of Slack